A Generalist Audio Foundation Model for Comprehensive Body Sound Auscultation: Downstream Task Description

-\paragraph{Task 7: ICBHI2017\_MC\_LungSound.} Task 7 is a four-class lung sound classification task, aiming to classify respiratory events into four types of respiratory cycles: Normal, Crackle, Wheeze, and Crackle \& Wheeze.
+\paragraph{Task 7: LungSound\_MC.} Task 6 is a seven-class classification task, aiming to classify audio into the following categories based on breathing cycles: Normal, Crepitation, Wheeze, Crackle, Bronchi, Wheeze \& Crackle, and Bronchi \& Crackle.

-\paragraph{Task 8: Circor2022\_MC\_Murmur.} Task 8 is a three-class classification task, aiming to classify heart murmurs into three categories: Present, Absent, and Unknown.
+\paragraph{Task 8: Circor2022\_MC.} Task 8 is a three-class classification task, aiming to classify heart murmurs into three categories: Present, Absent, and Unknown.

+\paragraph{Task 9: BowelSound\_BC.} Task 9 is a binary classification task aimed at assessing the occurrence of bowel sounds in the recordings.

-\paragraph{Task 9: ICBHI2017\_MC\_Disease.} Task 9 is a six-category classification task for lung diseases, where the goal is to predict the presence of six conditions based on the entire audio: Bronchiectasis, Bronchiolitis, COPD, Pneumonia, URTI, and Healthy.
+\paragraph{Task 10: ICBHI2017\_MC\_Disease.} Task 9 is a six-category classification task for lung diseases, where the goal is to predict the presence of six conditions based on the entire audio: Bronchiectasis, Bronchiolitis, COPD, Pneumonia, URTI, and Healthy.

-\paragraph{Task 10: LungSound\_ML\_Disease.} Task 10 is a disease detection task involving eight categories, aiming to detect the presence of the following conditions based on audio: Normal, Asthma, Pneumonia, COPD, Bronchitis (BRON), Heart Failure, Lung Fibrosis, and Pleural Effusion.
+\paragraph{Task 11: LungSound\_ML.} Task 10 is a disease detection task involving eight categories, aiming to detect the presence of the following conditions based on audio: Normal, Asthma, Pneumonia, COPD, Bronchitis (BRON), Heart Failure, Lung Fibrosis, and Pleural Effusion.

-\paragraph{Task 11: RD@TR\_MC\_Disease.} Task 11 is a five-class classification task that categorizes the data into COPD severity levels ranging from 0 to 4 based on audio.
+\paragraph{Task 12: RD@TR\_MC.} Task 11 is a five-class classification task that categorizes the data into COPD severity levels ranging from 0 (under risk) to 4 (very severe level) based on audio.
+For a more detailed description of the grading criteria, please refer to \cite{altan2017multimedia} and \cite{roisin2016chronic}.
 The goal of this task is to predict the severity of COPD using lung sounds.

-\paragraph{Task 12: Korean\_MC\_Disease.} Task 12 is a five-class classification task that aims to detect the presence of heart diseases based on audio, including Normal (N), Aortic Stenosis (AS), Mitral Regurgitation (MR), Mitral Stenosis (MS), and Mitral valve prolapse (MVP).
+\paragraph{Task 13: Korean\_MC.} Task 12 is a five-class classification task that aims to detect the presence of heart diseases based on audio, including Normal (N), Aortic Stenosis (AS), Mitral Regurgitation (MR), Mitral Stenosis (MS), and Mitral valve prolapse (MVP).

-\paragraph{Task 13: Cinc2016\_BC\_Disease.} Task 13 is a binary classification task that aims to classify sound events as Normal or Abnormal.
+\paragraph{Task 14: Cinc2016\_BC.} Task 13 is a binary classification task that aims to classify sound events as Normal or Abnormal.

-\paragraph{Task 14: Circor2022\_BC\_Disease.} Task 14 is a binary classification task that aims to classify sounds as normal or abnormal for detecting cardiac abnormalities.
+\paragraph{Task 15: Circor2022\_BC.} Task 14 is a binary classification task that aims to classify sounds as normal or abnormal for detecting cardiac abnormalities.

-\paragraph{Task 15: HSDReport\_BC\_Disease.} Task 15 is a binary classification task that aims to classify cardiac sound events as Normal or Abnormal.
+\paragraph{Task 16: HSDReport\_BC.} Task 15 is a binary classification task that aims to classify cardiac sound events as Normal or Abnormal.

-\paragraph{Task 16: BowelSound\_R\_Count.} Task 16 is a regression task aimed at assessing the frequency of specific intestinal activities or patterns by counting the occurrence of bowel sounds in the recordings.